rubengamboa/python-data-science-projects/manuscript/chapter-01.md

 There are 4 primes between 1 and 10, namely 2, 3, 5, and 7.
 In this project, you will find the prime numbers between 1 and 100 and report how many there are.
 For instance, if there are 42 primes in this range, your program may print the following:

-    There are 42 primes from 1 to 100.
+> There are 42 primes from 1 to 100.

-If you know enough Python to do this project, that's great!
+If you know enough Python to complete this project, that's great!
 Go ahead and write the code, then move on to the next project!
 If not, don't worry.
 Take a look at the remainder of this chapter to learn what you need to know to do this project, then come back and do it.

 ## Basic Python Building Blocks